Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order averaging of control-affine systems via chronological calculus

-{In a linear Floquet-like fashion, we move into finding a special case autonomous system that has its trajectory coinciding with the original time-periodic system, not at the unit time, but after a period $\tau={T}'$. }
+{In a linear Floquet-like fashion, we move into finding a special case of an autonomous system that has its trajectory coinciding with the original time-periodic system, not at the unit time, but after a period $\tau={T}'$. }

-\begin{theorem}[Nonlinear Floquet Theorem] (\cite[Theorem 3.2]{sarychev2001lie},\cite[Theorem 5]{vela2003general}) The flow $\bm{\Phi}_\tau^{\epsilon \bm{f}}$ generated by the nonlinear time-periodic system in \eqref{eqn:dxdtauepsilon} can be represented as a composition $\bm{\Phi}_\tau^{\epsilon \bm{f}} = e^{\bm{\Lambda} \tau} \circ \bm{\mathbb{P}}_\tau$ of the flow $e^{\bm{\Lambda} \tau}$ of the autonomous vector field $\bm{\Lambda}$ and a $T'-$ periodic map $\bm{\mathbb{P}}_\tau$ if the diffeomorphism $\bm{\Phi}_{T'}^{\epsilon \bm{f}}$ admits a logarithm $\bm{V}_{T'}$, where {
+\begin{theorem}[{Nonlinear Floquet Theorem}] (\cite[Theorem 3.2]{sarychev2001lie},\cite[Theorem 5]{vela2003general}) The flow $\stmboldsymbol{\bPhi}_\tau^{\epsilon \bm{f}}$ generated by the nonlinear time-periodic system in \eqref{eqn:dxdtauepsilon} can be represented as a composition $\stmboldsymbol{\bPhi}_\tau^{\epsilon \bm{f}} = e^{\stmboldsymbol{\bLambda} \tau} \circ \stmboldsymbol{\mathbbmbf{P}}_\tau$ of the flow $e^{\stmboldsymbol{\bLambda} \tau}$ of the autonomous vector field $\stmboldsymbol{\bLambda}$ and a $T'-$ periodic map $\stmboldsymbol{\mathbbmbf{P}}_\tau$ if the diffeomorphism $\stmboldsymbol{\bPhi}_{T'}^{\epsilon \bm{f}}$ admits a logarithm $\bm{V}_{T'}$, where {

-} \end{theorem} {Sarychev \cite{sarychev2001lie} noted that by defining $\bm{\Lambda}$ as $\bm{V}_{T'}$ divided by the period $T'$ makes its flow $e^{\bm{\Lambda}\tau}$ generates averaged trajectories with Theorem \ref{thm:nonlinearFloquet_prem} being a nonlinear analog to the known linear Floquet theorem.
+} \end{theorem} {\cite{sarychev2001lie} noted that by defining $\stmboldsymbol{\bLambda}$ as $\bm{V}_{T'}$ divided by the period $T'$ makes its flow $e^{\stmboldsymbol{\bLambda}\tau}$ generates averaged trajectories with \xref{thm:nonlinearFloquet_prem} being a nonlinear analog to the known linear Floquet theorem.
 The reader may refer to \cite[Table 1]{Maggia2020higherOrderAvg} for a nice comparison between linear and nonlinear Floquet theorems.
 As presented in \cite{sarychev2001lie,vela2003general,Maggia2020higherOrderAvg}, the following system is the complete averaged system:}